webpapaya/fhs-slides/master_2_functional_programming_in_js.md

 - Model results from Event-Storming in TS

 ---
-# FP vs. OOP (TODO: add OOP description From: TS FP Book)

-> FP tries to reduce the number of places where state changes happen.
+## What is functional programming

+> Applications developed in a functional style use side-effect free functions as their main building blocks.
+(Made up definition by myself)

 ---
+## FP vs. OOP

+> Object-oriented programming makes code understandable by encapsulating moving parts.
+Functional programming makes code understandable by minimizing moving parts.
+(Michael Feathers)

+---
-# Why functional programming
+## Why functional programming

 - More testable
   - pure functions simplify testing